 Feta and pesto Chicken is ready in half an hour, great for weeknights!

-It’s also a fantastic dish to feed a crowd.
+It’s also a fantastic dish to feed a crowd if you have people coming for dinner.
 Simply multiply the ingredients by the number of guests, make sure you have plenty of crusty, fresh bread to mop up the sauce and let everyone dig in.

 Let me know if you try this recipe in the comments below, or using the hashtag #daysofjay on Instagram.
 Happy cooking!